Tajfaiza/ayurvedic-herbs1/README.md

 5. Verify product authenticity instantly and confidently

-🏆 Joshi is ready to revolutionize Ayurvedic herb traceability for the Mini project 2025!
+🏆 Taj is ready to revolutionize Ayurvedic herb traceability for the Mini project 2025!